 Some breeds have addressed a similar problem by creating a scoring sheet that can be used to evaluate if a single dog is breeding quality, without the breeder needing to get into the show circuit.

-All or mostly white Great Danes and Merlequin Great Danes (looks like harlequin but with merle patches, no black ones) are the result of unethical spot-spot pairings.
+All or mostly white Great Danes and Merlequin Great Danes (looks like harlequin but with merle patches, no black ones) are most often the result of unethical spot-spot pairings.

-Also known as Double Merle Great Danes, they are often deaf or blind and many have internal health problems (autoimmune disorders, seizures, allergies, etc.) and poor temperaments.
+Also known as Double Merle Great Danes, white Danes may be deaf or blind and many have internal health problems (autoimmune disorders, seizures, allergies, etc.) and poor temperaments.

 These dogs are 100% preventable through thoughtful breeding practices & genetic color testing.